realA10001986/SID/README.md

 - Enter the Config Portal on the SID, click on *Settings* and check that the hostname of the TCD (usually "timecircuits") is present in the  **_Hostname or IP address of TCD_** under *Wireless communication (BTTF-Network)* settings; do not use an IP address.
 - Furthermore, on the *WiFi Configuration* page, check that the TCD's WiFi network name (SSID; usually "TCD-AP") and password (if the TCD is configured with a password) are present under *Car mode settings*.

-If everthing is in place, you can enable *Car Mode* on the SID by typing *991ok on the remote.
+If everthing is in place, you can enable Car mode on the SID by typing *991ok on the remote.
 The SID will reboot and attempt to connect to the TCD's AP.

 You can switch between your "normal" (home, iPhone, ..)
-WiFi connection and Car Mode by entering *990ok or *991ok, respectively.
+WiFi connection and Car mode by entering *990ok or *991ok, respectively.

-In order to access the SID's Config Portal in *Car mode*, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://sid.local.
+In order to access the SID's Config Portal in Car mode, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://sid.local.

   ><details><summary>If that fails...</summary>
   >If connecting to http://sid.local fails due to a name resolution error, go to the TCD's keypad menu, navigate to "BTTFN CLIENTS", and look for the SID's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display)</details>